Mobile Usability testing: What is it and how is it done?

 - These devices are available on-demand as they are hosted on the cloud.
 It allows you to perform parallel automated testing for quick results.

-- You can create comprehensive test cases for UI/UX testing by specifying all the UI identifiers that you want to test to ensure seamless usability of the application.
+- You can create comprehensive test cases for UI/UX testing by specifying all the UI identifiers that you want to test to ensure the seamless usability of the application.

-- Features such as the generation of drill-down test reports with video recordings and screenshots, bug sharing, integration with CI/CD tools, etc. can make reporting of results easier.
+- Features such as the generation of drill-down test reports with video recordings and screenshots, bug sharing, integration with CI/CD tools, etc. can make reporting results easier.